The fiercest female filmmakers to follow on Twitter

 If you’re an aspiring TV writer, film producer, or acting powerhouse, you’ll likely find inspiration in the musings of the industry’s fiercest females.
 Thanks to the rise of social media, you can find said musings more or less everywhere you look.

 Twitter is a great place to start, as a breeding ground for creative thoughts, inspirational stories, and political debate.
 It’s with this in mind that we’ve decided to provide you with a rundown of the best female creatives to follow on Twitter.
-So without further ado, let’s get stuck in!
+So without further ado, let’s get into it!

 If you thought monsters, zombies, aliens, and everything else that goes bump in the night were boys’ interests, you would be sadly mistaken, as shown by Gale Anne Hurd’s eclectic resume.